redis/redis-doc/commands/eval.md

 * The connection we have with the server is persistent and was never closed so far.
 * The client explicitly checks the `runid` field in the `INFO` command in order to make sure the server was not restarted and is still the same process.

-Practically speaking, for the client it is much better to simply assume that in the context of a given connection, cached scripts are guaranteed to be there unless an administrator explicitly called the `SCRIPT FLUSH` command.
+Practically speaking, for the client it is much better to assume that in the context of a given connection, cached scripts are guaranteed to be there unless an administrator explicitly called the `SCRIPT FLUSH` command.

 The fact that the user can count on Redis not removing scripts is semantically